 From there, another trail awaits.
 The clifftop Skyline Trail runs a little over a mile atop the ridge of the chimney and includes Peregrine’s Point, the chimney’s highest accessible viewpoint.
 There are a few uphill sections of the Skyline Trail: The path is wide, but it’s a moderately strenuous walk that rewards hikers with grand views and an opportunity to see the headwaters of Hickory Nut Falls.

-Stauber explains that three springs feed Falls Creek, which forms Hickory Nut Falls, the tallest waterfall in a North Carolina state park and one of the tallest east of the Mississippi.
-“In drier times, it can be just a trickle, but when we’ve just had a big rain, the flow increases and it’s majestic,” he says.
+Walker explains that three springs feed Falls Creek, which forms Hickory Nut Falls, the tallest waterfall in a North Carolina state park and one of the tallest east of the Mississippi.
+“The flow of the falls can fluctuate a bit based on recent rain amounts throughout the year, but if you happen to visit after a big rain, you’re in for a treat,” she says.

 Shaded by deep forest, the 1.4-mile, round-trip hike to the base of Hickory Nut Falls — featured in The Last of the Mohicans — is the perfect way to cap off your trip to Chimney Rock State Park.
 Along the way, enveloped by native rhododendron and mountain laurels, keep your eyes peeled for scurrying fence lizards that share your path.